ESGF/esgf.github.io/idp-registration.md

 - **Local IDP:**
   This is a Keycloak server installed on a node at an ESGF site and acting as an Identity Provider.
 It would be appropriately branded and provide login and registration for users at that site.
 - **IDP Proxy:**
   This is a Keycloak server acting as the central identity management service for ESGF.
 While it facilitates login for ESGF users, it does not allow registration.
-Instead, acts as a proxy to Local IDPs (hence "IDP Proxy") which provide it with user identities.
+Instead acting as proxy to multiple Local IDPs (hence "IDP Proxy") which provide it with user identities.
 This gives it access to all users in the federation, allowing it to be the Identity Provider for all ESGF applications.
 - **Commercial IDP:**
   An Identity Provider not managed by ESGF but which could be hooked up to the IDP Proxy to provide additional login options for "homeless" users. e.g. GitHub, Google Plus, etc.
 - **ESGF Application:**